 Patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally 20 years after its first effective filing date.
 Although various extensions may be available, the life of a patent, and the protection it affords, is limited.
 Even if patents covering our product candidates are obtained, once the patent life has expired for a product, we may be open to competition from generic medications.
 Given the amount of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates may expire before or shortly after such candidates are commercialized.
 Depending upon the timing, duration and conditions of FDA marketing approval of our product candidates, one or more of our United States patents may be eligible for limited patent term extension under the Drug Price Competition and Patent Term Restoration Act of 1984, referred to as the Hatch-Waxman Amendments, and similar legislation in the European Union.
-The Hatch-Waxman Amendments permit a patent term extension for effective patent term lost during product development and the FDA regulatory review process.
+The Hatch-Waxman Amendments permit a patent term extension of up to five years for a patent covering an approved product as compensation for effective patent term lost during product development and the FDA regulatory review process.
 A patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval.
 Only one patent may be extended, and only those claims covering the approved drug, a method for using it, or a method for manufacturing it may be extended.
-However, we may not receive an extension if we fail to apply within applicable deadlines, fail to apply prior to expiration of relevant patents or otherwise fail to satisfy applicable requirements.
-Moreover, the length of the extension could be less than we request.
-If we are unable to obtain patent term extension or the term of any such extension is less than we request, the period during which we can enforce our patent rights for that product will be shortened and our competitors may obtain approval to market competing products sooner.
-As a result, our revenue from applicable products cou
+However, we may not receive an extension if we fail to apply within applicable deadlines, fail to apply prior to expiration of relevant patents term extension or the term of any such extension is less than we request, the period during which we can enforce our patent rights for that product will be shortened and our competitors may obtain approval to market competing products sooner.
+As a result, our revenue from applicable products could be reduced and could have a material adverse effect on our business.